TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 ## 2. Executive Summary

 This publication includes or references synthetic data provided by J.P.
 Morgan.
 Exploratory data analysis suggested that the fraudulent rate increases with the increase of the transaction amount.
-The original large and imbalanced dataset was split into two datasets, a **Low Amount dataset**, and a **High Amount dataset**, with **USD 1,000** - as the threshold between the two datasets; this allows for different strategies of model training and evaluation for each dataset.
+The original large and imbalanced dataset was split into two datasets, a **Low Amount dataset**, and a **High Amount dataset**, with **USD 1,000** as the delineation between the two datasets.
+This allows for different strategies of model training and evaluation for each dataset.

-Each dataset was balanced to have the same number of fraudulent and non-fraudulent samples before training the models.
-Accuracy was used to measure the performance of the models trained in both Low and High Amount datasets.
-In addition, F1 score (a balance of Precision and Recall) was applied to the Low Amount dataset while F2 score (more weight was placed on Recall) was used to measure the performance of the models trained on the High Amount dataset.
-Additional measurements and criteria such as ROC-AUC (receiver operating characteristic – area under curve), AP (average precision), speed and interpretability were considered when evaluating the models.
+Each dataset was balanced to have the same number of fraudulent and non-fraudulent samples before training the models. **Accuracy** was used to measure the performance of the models trained in both Low and High Amount datasets.
+In addition, **F1 score** (a balance of optimistic and pessimistic predictions) was applied to the Low Amount dataset while **F2 score** (a less pessimistic model) was used to measure the performance of the models trained on the High Amount dataset.
+Additional measurements and criteria such as ROC-AUC (receiver operating characteristic – area under curve), AP (average precision), **speed and interpretability** were considered when evaluating the models.

 On the **Low Amount** dataset, **eXtreme Gradient Boosting (XGB)** was selected based on its speed, performance and its acceptable interpretability.
-It achieved **92% Accuracy score, 92% F1 score, 98% ROC-AUC score** and **98% AP score**.
+It achieved **94% Accuracy score, 94% F1 score, 99% ROC-AUC score** and **98% AP score**.

-On the **High Amount** dataset, **Decision Trees (DT)** was selected with **perfect scores** of **100% for Accuracy, F2, ROC-AUC and AP**.
+On the **High Amount** dataset, **Decision Trees (DT)** was selected with **perfect scores** of **100% for Accuracy, F2, ROC-AUC and AP** in addition to its fast speed and ease of interpretation.

 ## 3. Methodology